 A VPN, or virtual private network, can alleviate this issue by separating your network from the public Internet and only allowing users within your network (your pharmacy’s team) to access your information.
 With a VPN, data stays encrypted, senders are always authenticated, and data integrity is always verified.

 Check out these popular VPN services that can help to strengthen your network and keep your patients safe.

 2. Install Antivirus Software

-During your workday, you may browse the web, respond to emails, and download files to keep your business up and running.
+During your workday, you may browse the web, respond to emails, and download files.
 Even if you visit a trusted site or open a seemingly “safe” attachment while completing these tasks, you can still come across a number of threats — without even knowing it.
 These cyber threats can enter your pharmacy’s network, compromise your data, and leave your patients at risk.